l33tn00b/grr_neo_upgrade/README.md

 # grr_neo_upgrade
-Upgrading the German RepRap (GRR) Neo to be a useable printer
+Upgrading the German RepRap (GRR) Neo to be a usable printer

 I've been using a German RepRap Neo 3D Printer for quite a while now.
 But it has somehow always left me wanting.
 Oozing was terrible, precision wasn't really superb.
 Speed sucked.
 But why?
 The mechanics are not quite rock solid but very decent.
 It has a metal frame and a z-axis spindle.
 On the other hand there are some design choices that are at best questionable.
 T3 pulleys and belts?
-The DD2 extruder, directly fixed to the extruder's stepper motor (good luck with the threads, the spring load gets fed into these with hilariously short screws).
+The DD2 extruder, directly affixed to the extruder's stepper motor (good luck with the threads, the spring load gets fed into these with hilariously short screws).
 No cooling fan.

 I bought the printer at a discount.
 It had been used as a display/demonstration unit at a local electronics market (think Best Buy).
 Actually, I can't remember the date, it must have been around 2015/2016.